Sverre Olaf Lie: Professional and private life

 After completing medical school, he did his internship (turnus) in Moss Hospital and his district service in Senja.
 He then felt the privilege of having two opportunities - continuing his research career in genetics or working in the clinic.
-He chose the latter, and was never in doubht that the field should be paediatrics.
-While working in the paediatric department in Rikshospitalet, he immediately fell in love with a six year younger medical student named Kari Helene Elise Kveim upon meeting her in the hospital canteen in April 1967.
-They married on the 7th of December that same year, and spent their honeymoon in a Palestine refugee camp in Jordan, after Israelis had seizured the Westbank during the June war in 1967 and left many Palestinians homeless.
+He chose the latter, and was never in doubt that the field should be paediatrics.
+While working in the paediatric department in Rikshospitalet, he immediately fell in love with a six-year younger medical student named Kari Helene Elise Kveim upon meeting her in the hospital canteen in April 1967.
+They married on 7 December that same year, and spent their honeymoon in a Palestine refugee camp in Jordan, after Israelis had seized the Westbank during the June war in 1967 and left many Palestinians homeless.
 Sverre established a mother and child health station there in 1967 and supervised this activity till 1975.
 International health would be important for him during his whole life.
-He was a member of an advisory board to Norad (Norwegian Agency for Development Cooperation) from 1973 to 1978 and worked to promote international engagement among his fellow paediatricians.
+He was a member of an advisory board to Norad (Norwegian Agency for Development Cooperation) from 1973 to 1978 and worked to promote international engagement among Norwegian physicians through the Norwegian medical association.

-From 1971-1972 he took his familiy, consisting of Kari and their two children (they would later get two more children) to Baltimore, where he was a visiting scientist at Johns Hopkins Hospital 1971-72 (with professor Victor A. McKusick), a man he would remain connected to throughout his career.
+From 1971 to 1972 he took his family, consisting of Kari and their two children (they would later get two more children) to Baltimore, where he was a visiting scientist at Johns Hopkins Hospital 1971–72 (with professor Victor A. McKusick), a man he would remain connected to throughout his career.
 He was recognized as a specialist in paediatrics in 1973 and specialist in medical genetics in 1975.